JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_1/index.md

 Hello everyone!
 Welcome to the PyCharm FastAPI Tutorial Series.

 In this tutorial, we are going to create an ecommerce application.
-So, as you know, what we normally see in an ecommerce store, we have users, products, cart items, orders, authentication etc.
+So, as you know what we normally see in an ecommerce store, we have users, products, cart items, orders, authentication etc.

 ![shopping](./images/shopping.png)
 Image Credit: [Freepik](https://www.freepik.com/)